Package insert / prescribing information

 Penicillins are excreted in human milk.
 Caution should be exercised when penicillins are administered to a nursing woman.

 The liver/biliary tract is the principal route of Nafcillin elimination.
-Because of immature hepatic and renal function in pediatric patients, Nafcillin excretion may be impaired, with abnormally high serum levels resulting.
-Serum levels should be monitored and the dosage adjusted appropriately.
-There are no approved pediatric patient dosage regimens for intravenous Nafcillin.
-Safety and effectiveness in pediatric patients have not been established.
+Because of immature hepatic and renal function in pediatric patients, Nafcillin excretion may be impaired.
+Safety and effectiveness in pediatric patients have not been established for the use of intravenous Nafcillin.
+Safety and effectiveness in pediatric patents have been established for the use of intramuscular Nafcillin.

-Nafcillin for Injection, USP contains 66.2 mg (2.9 mEq) of sodium per gram Nafcillin and is buffered with 40 mg of sodium citrate per gram Nafcillin.
-At the usual recommended doses, patients would receive between 199 and 397 mg/day (8.7 and 17.4 mEq) of sodium.
+Nafcillin for Injection contains 66 mg (2.9 mEq) of sodium per gram.
+At the usual recommended doses, patients would receive between 132 and 396 mg/day (5.8 and 17.4 mEq) of sodium.
 The geriatric population may respond with a blunted natriuresis to salt loading.
 This may be clinically important with regard to such diseases as congestive heart failure.

 Information for Patients

-Patients should be counseled that antibacterial drugs including Nafcillin for Injection, USP should only be used to treat bacterial infections.
+Patients should be counseled that antibacterial drugs including Nafcillin for Injection should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
-When Nafcillin for Injection, USP is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
-Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Nafcillin for Injection, USP or other antibacterial drugs in the future.
+When Nafcillin for Injection is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Nafcillin for Injection or other antibacterial drugs in the future.

 Diarrhea is a common problem caused by antibiotics which usually ends when the antibiotic is discontinued.
 Sometimes after starting treatment with antibiotics, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibiotic.
 If this occurs, patients should contact their physician as soon as possible.